pydantic/pydantic/docs/usage/settings.md

-One of pydantic's most useful applications is to define default settings, allow them to be overridden by environment variables or keyword arguments (e.g. in unit tests).
+One of pydantic's most useful applications is to define default settings, and allow them to be overridden by environment variables or keyword arguments (e.g. in unit tests).

 ```py